 Le Grande Theatre – Opera House Of Bordeaux – Opened 1780

 This is the oldest opera house in France, even older than the Opera Garner in Paris.
 The Grande Theatre was designed by Victor Louis and is one of the oldest wooden-framed opera houses not to have burned or required rebuilding.
-Such a national treasure is found here that the fire department is housed adjacent to the structure.
+This national treasure is protected by the fire department that is housed adjacent to the structure.